-- Councils being elected by, representative of, and accountable to the community. - Elected Members making decisions in the best interests of the residents of the local government as a whole. - Policies and programs reflecting the mandate Councils have been given by their electors. - Policy enactment arising from the Strategic Plan with appropriate performance management to assess the Council's progress. - Community participation in governance. - Mayor and Councillors providing leadership to the community and reflecting the community's collective aspirations. - A management structure which implements the Council's goals in accordance with Council's priorities and approved budget. - Provision of services which meet the community's needs (sometimes in partnership with other levels of government, business or community organisations).
+- Councils being elected by, representative of, and accountable to the community; - Elected memberElected Members making decisions in the best interests of the residents of the City-local government as a whole. - Policies and programs reflecting the mandate Councils have been given by their electors. - Policy enactment arising from the Strategic Plan with appropriate performance management to assess the Council's progress. - Community participation in governance.; - Mayor and elected memberElected Members Councillors providing leadership to the community and reflecting the community's collective aspirations.; - A management structure which implements the Council's goals in accordance with Council's priorities and approved budget.